 Big Bear Lake offers the quintessential lake vacation in Southern California.
 In addition to vivid blue waters and surrounding green pines, visitors can take part in practically an endless array of activities.
 Along with the usual water sports like boating, fishing, kayaking, canoeing and jet-skiing, mountain biking is available at Snow Summit, as well as zip-line rides, horseback riding, hiking, an alpine water slide, scenic helicopter tours, off-roading, parasailing and more.
 If you just want to relax, enjoy the fresh mountain air and scenic wonders while sipping a cold brew or some fine wine, there are plenty of options for that too.

-This artists’ colony is home to countless art galleries and an art museum as well as hosting lots of art festivals throughout the year, including the weird Pageant of the Masters, where costume-wearing volunteers strike poses to mimic old master paintings and summer-long Festival of Arts.
-Often ranked as the region’s prettiest beach town, this is a place where surfers and sun worshippers share picturesque coves and postcard-perfect stretches of sands, while shoppers hit the boutiques and galleries.
+Laguna Beach is home to countless art galleries and an art museum as well as hosting lots of art festivals throughout the year, including the weird Pageant of the Masters, where costume-wearing volunteers strike poses to mimic old master paintings and summer-long Festival of Arts.
+Often ranked as the region’s prettiest beach town, this is a place where surfers and sun-worshippers share picturesque coves and postcard-perfect stretches of sands, while shoppers hit the boutiques and galleries.
 In addition to surfing and swimming, Main Beach, located at Pacific Coast and Broadway, offers tide pools for exploring at its north end.

 With its miles and miles of magnificent stretches of sand, year-round mild climate and loads of attractions, San Diego is one of the state’s top vacation destinations.
 While it may be hard to decide what to see and do among it all, if the beach is what you’re after, head to Coronado Beach, which is often voted the finest in the entire country.
 Its powdery soft sands glisten due to the mineral content, while brilliant azure waters beckon swimmers in.
 When you’re ready for a break from the beach, Balboa Park is home to the renowned San Diego Zoo, museums and a gorgeous rose garden.